quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Implementation Guidance

 In terms of transport machinery, the RESET_STREAM_AT frame is more akin to the FIN bit than to the RESET_STREAM frame (see {{stream-states}}).
 By sending a RESET_STREAM_AT frame, the sender commits to delivering all bytes up to the Reliable Size.
-The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receiver side.

 To the endpoints, the only differences from closing a stream by using the FIN bit are: